Robbie Robertson: Film music career

 Robertson assisted Martin Scorsese on the music for the film Raging Bull (1980).
 Robertson and Scorsese would go on to have a long working relationship, with Robertson finding or creating music to underscore Scorsese's films.
 Raging Bull was the first such collaboration, and Robertson credited his work on it for sparking his interest in sourcing and underscoring film music.
 Robertson supplied three newly recorded instrumental jazz tracks for sourced music, which he also produced.
 These three tracks feature Robertson playing guitar, along with performances from the Band alumni Garth Hudson and Richard Manuel.
 One of the tracks, "Webster Hall", is co-written by Robertson and Garth Hudson.
 Robertson also worked with Scorsese on selecting the film's opening theme music, choosing the intermezzo from Cavalleria Rusticana by Italian opera composer Pietro Mascagni.
 The soundtrack was finally released by Capitol Records in 2005 as a 37 track, 2-CD set.

 Robertson worked with Scorsese again on his next film, The King of Comedy (1983), and is credited in the film's opening credits for "Music Production".
 Robertson contributed one original song, "Between Trains", to the film's soundtrack.
 The song was written in tribute to "Cowboy" Dan Johnson, an assistant of Scorsese's who had recently died.

 In June 1986, Robertson began working with Scorsese on his next film, The Color of Money.
 In addition to sourcing music for the film, Robertson also composed the film's score; it was the first time Robertson had ever written a dramatic underscore for a film.
 Robertson brought in Canadian jazz composer Gil Evans to orchestrate the arrangements.
 The best-known song on The Color of Money soundtrack is Eric Clapton's "It's in the Way That You Use It", which was co-written by Robertson.
 "It's in the Way That You Use It" reached No. 1 on the Billboard Mainstream Rock Songs chart in January 1987.
 Robertson produced a song for the film with blues player Willie Dixon entitled "Don't Tell Me Nothin'"; Dixon's track was co-written with Robertson.

 In 1999, Robertson contributed songs to Oliver Stone's film, Any Given Sunday.

 Robertson scored Scorsese's 2019 film, The Irishman, and consulted with music supervisor Randall Poster on the entire soundtrack.

 He scored Scorsese's Killers of the Flower Moon shortly before his death.
 The film is dedicated to Robertson.
-He received a posthumous Academy Award nomination for his work on the film.
+He received a posthumous Academy Award nomination for his work on the film; he was the first Indigenous person nominated for the Academy Award for Best Original Score.